Preview: Keep kids busy with a bunch of play suggestions using this Kids Activity Idea Jar!

 - Play one of many Old-School Outdoor Games

 - Make Edible Yogurt Paint (possibly indoors too but can get messy!)

 - Take a walk

-Take colored papers and write weather appropriate activities on each.
-Fold and put into jar, close he lid, and shake it up!
+Take colored papers and write weather-appropriate activities on each.
+Fold and put into the jar, close the lid, and shake it up!
 Add the chalkboard label and call the jar something like: Family Time Activities, the I’m Bored Jar, Fun Things To Do!- anything you’d like.

 This kids’ activity idea jar has been such a big hit that she often brings me the jar and says “Mom, I’m bored” just as an excuse to pick an activity.
 Parenting win.
 Anytime she finds a new favorite activity, we add it to the jar.
 It also comes in handy to find an activity she and her sister can do together.
 I can cook without having to try not to yell and they can have fun without watching TV or asking for iPads!